New Processes for College Financial Aid

 Yes, this means storing sensitive information in the cloud.
 If you don’t want to do this, then you’re giving up the opportunity to get financial help most kids need for college.
 Don’t get angry with me: I’m just the messenger!
 And for what it’s worth, online storage services are harder to hack than email accounts.
 It’s also a lot easier to make corrections and update information when it’s stored online.

-FAFSA will begin accepting information for the 2016 – 2017 college year on October 1.
-That’s the first day high school seniors can open accounts and start filling out information.
-The deadline to apply for popular Federal financial aid like Pell grants is June 30, so there is plenty of time.
+FAFSA began accepting information for the 2024-2025 college year in December.
+That’s the first day high school seniors could open accounts and start filling out information.

-Students must prove they are eligible to get financial aid from the government.
-This doesn’t pose huge obstacles for most high school students.
+Students must prove they are eligible to get financial aid from the federal government.

 • Boys over 18 must be enrolled in the Selective Service (i.e., register for the draft) at age 18.
 Right now, women are not required to register.